Dishant27/kaggle-MCP/kaggle_article.md

 ## The Invisible Hand: AI Assistants in Your Data Science Journey

 Imagine having a brilliant data science partner available 24/7—one that never gets tired, remembers every competition detail, and can execute tedious tasks without complaint.
-That's the promise of the Model Context Protocol (MCP) when applied to Kaggle workflows.
+That's the promise of [Anthropic's Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) when applied to Kaggle workflows.

 MCP isn't just another acronym in the tech soup—it's the neural pathway allowing AI assistants like Claude to step beyond conversation and into action.
 By creating direct connections to external services and APIs, MCP transforms these AI systems from passive advisors into active collaborators in your data science projects.